 The IFRS Foundation Education Initiative is developing a series of comprehensive framework-based IFRS teaching materials to assist IFRS teachers to educate IFRS learners more effectively.

-The material is designed to support IFRS teachers to develop in students the ability to make the judgements that are necessary to apply IFRS and the IFRS for SMEs and to prepare students for lifelong learning.
-To train teachers in the use of this material, the staff of the Education Initiative is holding a series of Framework-based teaching workshops jointly with the world's development agencies, international and regional academic accounting associations and others.
-Find out more about Framework-based teaching workshops.
+The material is designed to support IFRS teachers to give students the ability to make the judgements that are necessary to apply IFRS Standards and the IFRS for SMEs Standard and to prepare students for lifelong learning.
+To train teachers in the use of this material, we are holding a series of framework-based teaching workshops jointly with the world's development agencies, international and regional academic accounting associations and others, which you can find out about using our events calendar.

-(b) Stage 2: a financial reporting course mid-way to qualifying as a CA, CPA or
+- Stage 2: a financial reporting course mid-way to qualifying as a CA, CPA or equivalent; and

 The stages are necessarily broadly defined to take into account the many different approaches to qualifying as accountants worldwide.

-Framework-based teaching at Stage 3 should focus on enhancing the ability of students to make the estimates and other judgements that are necessary to account for transactions, and other events in accordance with IFRS.
+Framework-based teaching at Stage 3 should focus on enhancing the ability of students to make the estimates and other judgements that are necessary to account for transactions and other events in accordance with IFRS Standards.
 To do so effectively, it is best if the material discussed with students in class is unfamiliar to those students; this should allow the students to develop the skills of making judgements and estimates.

-Consequently, the teaching notes that accompany the case studies for Stage 3 classes are available, at the sole discretion of the Education Initiative staff, only to those actively teaching IFRS on the condition that those teaching notes are not distributed to others and are used only for your own class preparation purposes; the reason is to maintain the unfamiliarity of the material to future students.
+Consequently, the teaching notes that accompany the case studies for Stage 3 classes are available, at the sole discretion of the Education Initiative staff, only to those actively teaching IFRS Standards on the condition that those teaching notes are not distributed to others and are used only for your own class preparation purposes.
+The reason is to maintain the unfamiliarity of the material to future students.